juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] The previous day has closed weak
 - [ ] There's still some room to go from the current price point to half the up amount
 * Entry/Risk
-	* 1/4 at close of FRD
+	* 1/4 at close of FRD if the gain
 	* 1/4 at mid from previous close to major resistance
 	* 1/2 at major resistance